 Inanna is among the oldest deities whose names are recorded in ancient Sumer.
 She is listed among the earliest seven divine powers: Anu, Enlil, Enki, Ninhursag, Nanna, Utu, and Inanna.
 These seven would form the basis for many of the characteristics of the gods who followed.
 In the case of Inanna, as noted above, she would inspire similar deities in many other cultures.

 A vastly different personality from that of the traditional Mother Goddess (as exemplified in Ninhursag), Inanna is a brash, independant young woman; impulsive and yet calculating, kind and at the same time careless with other's feelings or property or even their lives.
-Jeremy Black writes:
+Black writes:

 The fact that in no tradition does Inanna have a permanent male spouse is closely linked to her role as the goddess of sexual love.
 Even Dumuzi, who is often described as her `lover', has a very ambiguous relationship with her and she is ultimately responsible for his death.
 (108)